terrycojones/rpnpy/README.md

 * Add direct access to functionality from [numpy](https://www.numpy.org/).
 * Read start-up file of user-defined functions.
-* Add an `r` modifier to reverse the order of args to a function call.
 * Outlaw zero count.
+* When taking things off the stack to give to functions, we should check to see if they are `Variable` or `Function` instances.

 ## Thanks